NCWIT Aspirations in Computing Community

 Please note: If you are a recipient of the NCWIT Award for Aspirations in Computing (for young women in grades 9 through 12), you will be automatically accepted, however, you still need to submit the AiC Community application.

-The Aspirations in Computing Community is financially supported by Bloomberg with college entry sponsorship and additional support by HPE and Qualcomm.
+The Aspirations in Computing Community is financially supported by Bloomberg with college entry sponsorship and additional support by Qualcomm.

 NCWIT Collegiate Award